ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The following features are unique to a deployment with the ESXi as the host OS.
 - VXLAN connectivity into a VMware vCenter Server® instance.
-- Ability to host extra VMs on the edge services cluster.
+- Ability to host extra virtual machines (VMs) on the edge services cluster.
 - NSX edges, load balancers.

 The basic vSRX offering architecture places a vSRX in front of all the VLANs deployed into a customer account.
 The vSRX is a powerful Vyatta replacement for situations in which a customer-controlled gateway appliance is desirable.